projectsveltos/sveltos/docs/addons/kustomize.md

 ## Example: Introduction to Kustomize and Sveltos

-The below YAML snippet demonstrates how Sveltos utilizes a Flux GitRepository.
+The below YAML snippet demonstrates how Sveltos utilizes a Flux GitRepository[^1].
 The git repository, located at [https://github.com/gianlucam76/kustomize](https://github.com/gianlucam76/kustomize), comprises multiple kustomize directories.
 In this example, Sveltos executes Kustomize on the `helloWorld` directory and deploys the Kustomize output to the `eng` namespace for every managed cluster matching the Sveltos *clusterSelector*.

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1